Rani of Jhansi Regiment

 The Rani of Jhansi Regiment was the women's regiment of the Indian National Army, the armed force formed by Indian nationalists in 1942 in Southeast Asia with the aim of overthrowing the British Raj in colonial India, with Japanese assistance.
 It was one of the all-female combat regiments of the Second World War on all sides.
 Led by Captain Lakshmi Swaminathan (better known as Lakshmi Sahgal), the unit was raised in July 1943 with volunteers from the expatriate Indian population in Southeast Asia.
 The unit was named the "Rani Jhansi Regiment" after Rani Lakshmi Bai, Rani of Jhansi, a renowned Indian queen and freedom fighter.

 Establishment

 Bose announced the formation of the Regiment on 12 July 1943.
 Most of the women were teenage volunteers of Indian descent from Malayan rubber estates; very few had ever been to India.
 The initial nucleus of the force was established with its training camp in Singapore with approximately a hundred and seventy cadets.
 The cadets were given ranks of non-commissioned officer or sepoy (private) according to their education.
 Later, camps were established in Rangoon and Bangkok and by November 1943, the unit had more than three hundred cadets.
+The Indian War of Independence, a book by Vinayak Damodar Savarkar, is said to have inspired the formation of the regiment.